Smart Cities - latest statistics

 20/07 - NEWS: Milton Keynes signs Huawei deal to become UK's smartest city - Britain's smartest city might be about to get a surprising new champion following a deal signed between Huawei and Milton Keynes to partner on smart city concepts in several main areas of everyday life...

-14/07 - FEATURE - Parthiv Patel/Built.io - - How will the cities of today become the green spaces of tomorrow?
+14/07 - FEATURE - Parthiv Patel/Built.io - A blueprint for a green and connected city - How will the cities of today become the green spaces of tomorrow?
 Quite frankly, those that embrace technology and citizen activism will lead the next wave of the world’s greenest cities…

-28/06 - FEATURE - Gal Oppenheimer/Built.io - - Unlike cities, connected sports venues are already building and launching truly connected spaces, having clear, positive impacts on their city spaces, so cities can use them as a blueprint for city-wide improvements...
+28/06 - FEATURE - Gal Oppenheimer/Built.io - Connected sports venues: Futuristic microcosms of smart cities - Unlike cities, connected sports venues are already building and launching truly connected spaces, having clear, positive impacts on their city spaces, so cities can use them as a blueprint for city-wide improvements...

-20/06 - FEATURE - Nick Watson/Ruckus Wireless - - As the Internet of Things (IoT) gains traction and continues to expand, it is impacting every area of our lives and quickly turning “smart cities” from a futuristic idea into a reality…
+20/06 - FEATURE - Nick Watson/Ruckus Wireless - The future of smart cities and the role of Wi-Fi - As the Internet of Things (IoT) gains traction and continues to expand, it is impacting every area of our lives and quickly turning “smart cities” from a futuristic idea into a reality…

 What are Smart Cities?

 As the world around us gets smarter and more connected through technology, the towns and cities we live in are beginning to generate more data than ever before.